 How Did Timothy Wiltsey Die?

 Born on August 6, 1985, Timothy “Timmy” Wiltsey reportedly did not have stable parental figures because while his father wasn’t even in the picture, his mother worked hard to provide for them.
-The latter actually considered herself a “weekend mom,” especially as she relied upon friends, family, and babysitters to look after her son while pursuing different personal and professional ventures.
+The latter actually considered herself a “weekend mom,” especially as she relied upon friends, family, and babysitters to look after her son while pursuing different professional ventures.
 However, Timothy was still a good, kind, and loving young child, which is just one of the several reasons why his sudden vanishing left the entire state of New Jersey shocked to its very core.

 On May 25, 1991, as per Timothy’s mother, Michelle Lodzinski, the duo spent the day together playing in a park and visiting the local petting zoo before making their way to a carnival in Sayreville.
 They were seemingly celebrating the upcoming end of the school year, only for things to change when she left the 5-year-old alone in a ride line to go buy a soda, never to see or hear from him alive again.
 Michelle initially conceded she lost sight of her son for a few moments, but she also added that she contacted the police almost as soon as she realized they’d been separated.